aliaskevin/Quizzler-with-UI/README.md

 # Quizzler-with-UI
-True or False Quiz game.
+True or False Quiz game with UI.

+Colour flashing for Right or Wrong.